anaxexp/charts/README.md

-# Rancher Catalog
+# Anaxexp Catalog

-A currated collection of Rancher 2.0 enhanced Helm charts.
-To see how catalogs are added and used in Rancher 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).
+A currated collection of AnaxExp 2.0 enhanced Helm charts.
+To see how catalogs are added and used in Anaxexp 2.0 take a look at the [docs page](https://rancher.com/docs/rancher/v2.x/en/concepts/catalogs/).

-## Rancher Chart Structure
+## AnaxExp Chart Structure

-A Rancher chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
+A AnaxExp chart repository differs slightly in directory structure from upstream repos in that it includes an `app version` directory.
 Though Rancher can use native Helm repositories as well.

 A Rancher chart also has two additional files an `app-readme.md` file that provides a high level overview display in the Rancher 2.0 UI and a `questions.yml` file defining questions to prompt the user with.